 Over 10,800 students attended college in fiscal year 2018 using College Illinois! benefits of more than $125 million.
-Program enrollment has been on hold as ISAC has worked with elected officials to advance legislation to strengthen the Program and address the unfunded liability.
-The Program continues to operate as usual for our current contract holders, with no change in benefit payments, customer service, or plan administration, and continues to be backed by the moral obligation of the state.
+Program enrollment has been and will continue to be on hold as ISAC works with elected officials on legislative proposals.
+The Program will continue to operate as usual for our current contract holders, with no change in benefit payments, customer service, or plan administration.

 According to the June 30, 2018 actuarial report (issued November 8, 2018), Program assets totaled about $846.4 million, corresponding to a 73.3% funded ratio.
 (Note that actuarial reports necessarily represent a point in time and will change based on a variety of factors.)
 The Program retains a substantial investment portfolio in a separate trust fund to pay obligations for a number of years without requiring funding from the state.
 Based on the current actuarial soundness report, if the Program never sold another contract, funds would be sufficient to cover payments through fiscal year 2025.